 Having the right parts on hand when needed is critical for any successful workshop

-We share our five steps towards developing inventory management best practice
+We share our five steps towards developing inventory management best practices

 Key to managing these costs is through an effective parts inventory management plan.
 Such costs can account for a sizeable portion of any fleet maintenance management budget and have a significant impact on overall management and administrative expenses too.

-Streamlining parts inventory management best practices can have a very positive effect on your fleet’s bottom line.
-With a few tried and tested best practices, inventory management can become a driving force in meeting overall cost objectives.
+Streamlining parts inventory management can have a very positive effect on your fleet’s bottom line.
+With a few tried and tested inventory management best practices, it can become a driving force in meeting overall cost objectives.

 So, where do you begin?

-Whether you have an inventory management structure already in place or are in the initial stages of development, these five best practices will set you on the right track.
+Whether you have a structure already in place or are in the initial stages of development, these five inventory management best practices will set you on the right track.

 Best Practice #1 – Stay organized

 Ask yourself – do my technicians know where parts can be located?

 Can frequently used parts be accessed quickly to keep workshop operations running smoothly?

 If the answer is no, or perhaps a little vague, then don’t panic!
 Organizing parts so that fast-moving items, such as those used for service maintenance, can be fairly straight forward.
 Shelves and storage areas need to be arranged so that components for major system categories such as engines, brakes and electrics can be pulled at a moment’s notice, allowing technicians to meet repair deadlines and reduce unnecessary downtime and the associated costs.